My sexual appetite has been crazy lately. Is it so wrong to sleep with whomever I want? And what’s a healthy sex life anyway?

 The difference between a healthy sex life and a hedonistic one usually happens around the full moon where even monks and nuns have to loosen their collars.
-Promiscuity is not a new word. but it does get old.
-Sure, sex is grand, but the unreturned phone calls, texts, emails and/or late nights on the internet, in the streets or at the bars, plus constantly ducking social diseases, eventually turns quality to quantity and possible addiction.
-So, honey, for a healthier sex life remember, moderation, patience and a bit of abstinence now and then will keep you fresh from turning overly ripe.
+Moreover, promiscuity is not a new word, but it does get stale.
+Sure, sex is grand, but the unreturned phone calls, texts, emails and/or late nights on the Internet, in the streets or at the bars plus constantly ducking social diseases eventually turns quality into quantity and possible addiction.
+So, pumpkin, for a healthier sex life remember, moderation, patience, fun, adventure and a bit of abstinence now and then will keep you fresh from turning overly ripe.

 Me And/Or We, Phoenix, AZ

 Some people live alone and hate it, while others live as a couple and hate it too.
 But, honey, the best attitude for dealing with any situation is, a) accept what you don’t have, b) enjoy what you do have and c) work hard for what you want.
 Oh and d) fantasize, fantasize, fantasize!
 Good luck… (and take a look at how I navigate the jungle of love when you check out my cartoon.)

 I’ve been married five years and love my partner, but I’ve had a couple of affairs on the side.
 I’m not proud, but it happened.
 I’ve been keeping a diary and don’t want him to see it.
 Where’s a good place to hide it?

 As for extra marital affairs, you know it’s wrong!
 And I know it happens — so now listen up, sweetie!
 Walk that diary to furthest garbage can, in the furthest state and burn it.
 And never “write your wrongs” in a diary, especially with the person you wronged living in the same house as that diary.
 Every diary eventually gets read, period.

 My ex and I dated for a couple months and soon moved in together, but soon after that we broke up.
 Now we still live together and fight all the time.
 I need communication help ASAP!